Bob Readick: Career

 A prolific radio actor, by the time he was 23 in 1950 he had appeared in 7,000 broadcasts.
 He and his father Frank played William Arnold (Frank Readick) and Tom Morley (Bob Readick) in the 1950 CBS radio soap opera This Is Nora Drake, and he was Dr. Ricky Browning in the CBS radio series Hilltop House alongside Jan Miner in 1953.
 Readick portrayed Dave Wallace in Pepper Young's Family and Dr. John Brent on Road Of Life on NBC and CBS, respectively.

 He was also featured as the recurring love interest "Michael Victor" in Marlene Dietrich's 1953–1954 radio series Time for Love.
 Other radio series he appeared in include Rosemary, The Second Mrs. Burton, Aunt Jenny's Real Life Stories, and Whispering Streets.

 At the end of 1960, he began a 26-episode run as "Johnny Dollar" in the CBS radio series Yours Truly, Johnny Dollar (December 1960 – June 1961).
 He was the fifth actor in the role.
 In the late 1970s, he appeared on five episodes of CBS Radio Mystery Theater.

 Personal life

 Readick and his wife, Barbara, wed on May 8, 1955.
-They had a son, Judd.
+They had a son, Jodd.